Achllle/action-playground/README.md

 ## behavior of release-please with rc branches

-What happens when a release-please PR is merged on an `rc` (release candidate) branch?
+* What happens when a release-please PR is merged on an `rc` (release candidate) branch?
 When you then make another release from a different `rc` branch, does it properly include the release from the last merge?
 Is the changelog updated correctly, including on main?
+* force pushes work as expected